transentis/bptk_py/README.md

 ## Changelog

+## 1.1.21
+* Improve handling of SAFEDIV in SD compiler

 ## 1.1.20
-* Fix for the SD Compiler regarding Dimension names usage
+* Fix for the SD compiler regarding dimension names usage

 ## 1.1.19
 * Little fix regarding the SD-Compiler